BaileyClark33/Project3/README.md

 We are using positional motors for the windshield wipers since the motor movements require accuracy of the angle while speed can be control by using a step time.
 The accuracy of 67 degrees is hard to accomplish with a continous servo because of mechanical error that it has.

-*Extra credit (+3 points) if a correct modular diagram of the code (similar to Figure 5.3 in textbook) is linked or included in the readme file.

 ## Project Behavior Table